-The Kc 3 of the BRS 323 cv was, throughout the flowering phase, equal to 1.8.
-This is the average value of Kc's for the period.
-This value is above that recommended by FAO (FAO, 1997) and this value is attributed to the method of determining evapotranspiration by the EVAPO software that determines ETo for the region and not in situ, such as weighing lysimeters.
-Another possibility is that the Kc adjustment made in this study does not take into account dual Kc, however, for Santos et al. (2021), the computation of ETc by the simple Kc method is still the most used form in irrigation management programs, as it includes both crop transpiration (Tc) and soil evaporation (Es) in a single coefficient.
-In addition, it was observed that the L increased up to 56 DAP (2.26 m2 m-2), which confers greater water demand for the cultivar.
-In this phase, plants commonly produce photoassimilates to maintain the vegetative structure and translocation to the inflorescence, due to the source and drain relationship (Lopes and Lima, 2015).
-For Ferrazza (2025), when the water content in the soil is maintained between 80 and 70%, soil moisture is readily available to the sunflower, allowing the crop to increase the L and thus contribute to plant growth.
+In addition, it was observed that the L increased up to 56 DAP (2.26 m2^{m-2}), which confers greater water demand of the cultivar.
+In this phase, plants commonly produce photoassimilates to maintain the vegetative structure and translocation to the inflorescence, due to the source-drain relationship (Lopes; Lima, 2015).
+For Ferrazza et al. (2025), when the water content in the soil is maintained between 80 and 70%, soil moisture is readily available to the sunflower, allowing the crop to increase the L and thus contribute to plant growth.